andrewkliskey/onestopsecurity/README.md

 Is it rated highly?
 Could it be installing malware?

 Personally I would't trust a random script on the internet.
-So I understand if you don't, as this is only 150 lines of code I suggest that you take a look to ensure it is something you wanna run on your server.
+So I understand if you don't, as this is only 150 lines of code I suggest that you take a look and ensure it is something you want to run on your server.

 ### How to run: